Skip to content

 Layer 3: domain-specific vocabularies.
 Each profile is a standalone specification defining ext field keys, attestation claim names, and behavioral conventions.
 Exchanges declare conformance via supported_profiles in their manifest.

-Three proto fields create a complete declaration chain: RAMPRequest.supported_profiles (agent to Broker), ResourceQuery.supported_profiles (Broker to Exchange), and ExchangeManifest.supported_profiles (Exchange self-description published at /.well-known/ramp-exchange.json).
+Three proto fields create a complete declaration chain: RAMPRequest.supported_profiles (agent to Broker), ResourceQuery.supported_profiles (Broker to Exchange), and WellKnownManifest.supported_profiles (Exchange self-description published at /.well-known/ramp.json with role=ROLE_EXCHANGE).

 RAMP v1.0 supports unit-agnostic pricing via unit_cost + estimated_quantity + unit, replacing the text-specific per-token pricing fields from earlier versions.